 Outdoor Living Skills

-Campers learn many outdoor living skills, such as wilderness survival, outdoor cooking (3rd grade and above), tent pitching, basic first aid, and compass and map reading.
+Campers learn many outdoor living skills, such as wilderness survival, outdoor cooking (for all ages – “Iron Chef” for 5th grade and above), tent pitching, basic first aid, and compass and map reading.
 The trails and trees of the reservoir provide the perfect environment for hiking, orienteering courses and mountain rescue.
 Outdoor cooking is a favorite activity, where campers learn to cook meals that can be eaten on camping trips, such as BBQ pizza, cake in an orange, and biscuit on a stick.

 Nature & Environment